jaylaw81/six-feet-over-netlify/src/pages/index.md

       a month ago will be starting my job this fall.
 This assistance helped me in a time of emotional and financial survival mode.
 I had to sell my home as well as I could not afford it.
-This assistance gave me some comfort in one less worry with paying for his cremations and I am forever grateful.”
+This assistance gave me some comfort in one less worry with paying for his cremations and I am forever grateful.
     author: Jenny, MI
 intro:
   blurbs: